gauniverseorg/ga-docs/docs/Core-Features/Data/Datamodels/Data-structures/Data-objects.md

 4. Click on the add (button) to add new fields

-5. Fill the related field informations
+5. Fill the related field information

    1. Name: Unique name, under which the dataobject is saved